 An Aadhaar card is a crucial document not only for residents and NRIs, but also for OCI cardholders who plan to stay in India for a long time.
 An Aadhaar card for OCIs is one of the most widely used documents to complete KYC procedures for different transactions in India.
 Here are some of the instances where OCI Aadhaar card can come handy.

-Benefits of OCI Aadhaar card
+Benefits of Aadhaar Card for OCI Holders

 Following are the key benefits of Aadhaar card for NRIs and OCIs: